hhariri/hhariri.github.io/_posts/2017-03-26-spotify-dark-pattern.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br/>
-and their response was to vote for a [user request](https://community.spotify.com/t5/Live-Ideas/Let-me-activate-private-session-indefinitely/idi-p/1042929).
+and their response was to vote for a [user request](https://community.spotify.com/t5/Live-Ideas/Let-me-activate-private-session-indefinitely/idi-p/1042929) that's been around for a few years.
 <br/>

 <br/>